Debit Card Processing Fees

 - The payment processor sends the debit card information to the processing network.
 The network verifies the data and checks for fraud.

 - The info is forwarded to the customer's bank (issuing bank).
-And this issuing bank confirms if there are sufficient funds to make the payment.
+This issuing bank confirms if there are sufficient funds to make the payment.

 - This info is relayed to the processor.
-And if the payment is approved, payment will be withdrawn from the customer's bank account to your merchant account.
+If the payment is approved, payment will be withdrawn from the customer's bank account to your merchant account.

 - After 1-2 days, your provider will transfer the funds to your business bank account (minus the fees).